Security News

 Now you can use it to validate and unmarshal against requests and/or responses.

-# raises error if request is invalid
+# raises an error if the request is invalid

 result = openapi.unmarshal_request(request)

-Retrieve validated and unmarshalled request data
+Retrieve validated and unmarshalled request data.

 # get parameters